How does the digital camera function

 When light enters the camera through the lens, it hits the image sensor, which then converts the light into electrical signals.
 These signals are then processed by the camera’s image processor to create a digital image.
 The quality of the image sensor directly impacts the quality of the final image, including factors like resolution, color accuracy, and low-light performance.

-See also Best selling compact camera digital
+See also Best digital cameras in india below 20000

 Digital Camera Lens and its Functionality